 Recovery from Supply Chains for Use in Food Donation Programs

-The Center for Food Innovation and Entrepreneurship is researching the extent of food losses and waste in northern California, with support from the Bank of America Foundation.
-The focus of the research will be on identifying the potential to salvage fresh vegetable and fruit produce that currently does not enter the food chain.
+The Center for Food Innovation and Entrepreneurship is researching the extent of food losses and waste in northern California, with support from the Bank of America Foundation and the World Wildlife Fund.
+The focus of this research is to understand the potential for salvaging fresh vegetable and fruit produce that currently does not enter the food chain.
 Previous studies of food waste have highlighted food waste at the retail and consumer level because the initial concern was to reduce the volumes of waste that were transported to urban land-fill sites.
-However, fresh produce marketing standards in the USA are stringent, and result in rejection of large volumes of edible food that would be good to eat, but does not fit size, shape, surface blemish or discoloration specifications.
-Large volumes of sub-standard produce are plowed in or diverted as low-value animal feed.
-The on-farm losses have largely been ignored in most other studies of food waste.
+Our research identified key factors leading to farm-level food loss, including buyer specifications and consumer preferences, market prices that are low relative to the cost of harvesting and packing, and environmental factors.

 We are currently exploring alternatives that might lead to reduced farm-level food waste.
 These include:

 - Better communication and use of existing tax incentives for donated produce